-A vendor SDK is able to attribute a user generally by “fingerprinting” the device on mobile web and then matching the user when they open the app.
-For example, when you click an AppsFlyer URL, the link is redirecting you briefly to a page that takes a snapshot of your device – IP, phone size, screen size, OS, and OS version are all universally captured by major vendors.
+A vendor SDK is able to attribute a user generally identifying the device on mobile web and then matching the user when they open the app.
+For example, when you click an AppsFlyer URL, the link redirects you briefly to a page that takes a snapshot of your device.

 It is then that the vendor points you to the appropriate app store to download the app.
 There is no data passage through the app store – except on Android, with the Play Store Receiver.
 So, the vendor’s SDK inside the app is downloaded when the user installs.
 And when this user opens and launches the app, the SDK takes an analogous snapshot of the user and sends it to their system to “match” the user.
 Historically, the attribution vendor would also tie this to an IDFA on iOS and GAID on Android to persistently record the user.

 Why does this even matter?
 There’s loads of reasons, but here are a few that should convince anyone that asks!